rrenebostic/AI-Fairness-Audit-Playbook/03-component-integration.md

 **Iterative Refinement:**

-Quantitative results from Component 4 enable evidence-based refinement across all previous components, transforming fairness assessment from linear checklist into adaptive learning process.
-When metrics reveal unexpected disparities or validate suspected bias patterns, teams systematically revisit earlier phases to update historical risk assessments, revise fairness definition selections, or adjust bias source prioritization based on empirical findings rather than initial assumptions.
+The quantitative results from Component 4 facilitate evidence-based refinement across all previous components, transforming fairness assessment from a linear checklist into an adaptive learning process.
+When the metrics reveal unexpected disparities or confirm suspected bias patterns, teams systematically revisit earlier phases.
+This allows them to update historical risk assessments, revise their selections of fairness definitions, or adjust the prioritization of bias sources based on empirical findings rather than initial assumptions.